Waitematā DHB Emergency Department (ED) - Waitakere Hospital

 How Many Patients Present to Waitakere ED Each Year?

-In 2013 approximately 42,500 patients presented to ED at Waitakere.
-Of these 87% were seen by Emergency Medicine doctors, and approximately 43% were children.
+In 2019 approximately 59,550 patients presented to ED at Waitakere.
+Of these 85% were first seen by Emergency Medicine doctors, and approximately 25% were children.

 It is WDHB policy to treat patients for acute and urgent care regardless of eligibility status.
 However, patients found to be not eligible receiving free NZ publicly-funded healthcare will be sent an invoice for the cost of treatment at WDHB.